neuronsimulator/nrn/docs/install/install_instructions.md

 pip3 install neuron
 ```

-Note that only Python3 wheels are provided.
-Note that for recent releases we are not providing .rpm or
+Note that Python2 wheels are provided only for the 8.0 release.
+Also, we are not providing .rpm or .deb
-.deb installers.
+installers for recent releases.

 ## Installing Source Distributions